manuel-serrano/bigloo/INSTALL.md

      $ unlimit

-   - The files `fthread/README` and `fthread/INSTALL` detail the Bigloo
-   threads support.

-   - The Bee emacs environment requires GNU-Emacs 21 or Xemacs 21.

    - Some Bigloo APIs require extra system libraries.
 For instance, the SSL support requires a system development kit for SSL (the name of the package containing such development kit varies from one platform